 Here are the high-level steps that I did.
 These will be followed by some explanation and then by the same outline with all the details, my own lessons learned and best practices that I found in the method to help you do DIY right the first time around.

-- Sand, as needed, inside the holes for the lug-nuts
+Sand, as needed, inside the holes for the lug-nut

-- Sand with low-speed sander-polisher and full range of grits
+Sand center, spokes and rim with low-speed sander-polisher and full range of grits

 Disclaimer: I’m not an auto-industry professional.
 On the other hand, if can do it without any prior experience and some arthritis in my shoulders and elbows, then so can you.
 Obviously, use these steps/ideas at your own risk, both from a personal property and health standpoint.
 Wear old clothes you wouldn’t mind being ruined.
 Be sure to follow all manufacturer labelled directions and warnings even if I do/did or not.
 A high quality dust mask is key and I didn’t do any sanding without it!
 Of course, safety goggles, ear protection and protective gloves will be needed.
 A kneeling pad, for sitting and kneeling, and/or knee pads are helpful.
 I’ve tried to think of everything, but you’ll need your own common sense and a working knowledge of working with automobiles, tires, jacks, power tools and etc.